Tag

 • Beat the butter and sugar with either a hand or stand mixer until light and fluffy.
 Add in egg and vanilla extract, beat again to combine.

-• Add flour mixture into the butter mixture and beat until a dough forms, then gently mix in the sprinkles until evenly distributed.
+• Add in the flour, baking powder, and salt.
+Beat together until a dough forms, then gently mix in the sprinkles until the sprinkles are evenly distributed throughout the dough.

-• Scoop tablespoon-sized balls of cookie dough and place them about 2-inches apart on cookie sheet.
+• Scoop 2 tablespoon-sized balls of cookie dough and place them about 2-inches apart on cookie sheet.
+Press down on each cookie to slightly flatten (they should be about 1-inch thick).
 Bake 10-12 minutes or until lightly golden around the edges.

 • Remove cookies from oven and let cool on cookie sheet for 5 minutes before transferring to a wire rack to cool completely.